amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 `amixer`

-From here use following commands to
+From here use following commands to configure your BLUETOOTH HEADSET TO Raspberry pi 4B:

 `sudo apt update`

 `sudo apt full-upgrade`